 Would you have considered Scotland a surf destination?
 Me neither, but alas, where there is sea, there is surf.
 There are many places around Scotland where you can surf.
-The Isle of Tiree has a thriving surf community, for example, but I went for a lesson at Westport Beach on the Kintyre pensinsula.
+The Isle of Tiree has a thriving surf community, for example, but I went for a lesson at Westport Beach on the Kintyre peninsula.

 Pete’s Surf School offers lessons and surf courses that will see you riding waves in no time.
-Armed with a thick wet suit, you can brave the cold Atlantic water – surfing is a full body workout, so that you quickly forget the water temperatures and work up an inner body heat instead.
+Armed with a thick wet suit, you can brave the cold Atlantic water – surfing is a full-body workout so that you quickly forget the water temperatures and work up an inner body heat instead.

 Travel Info: Kintyre Peninsula